Description

 $request->header();

-If the request does not contain header parameters, it returns an empty array.
+If there are no headers, it returns an empty array.
 Note that all keys are lowercase.

 $request->header('host');

-If the header array does not contain this value, it returns null.
+If this value is not contained in the header array, it returns null.
 Note that all keys are lowercase.

 Similar to the get method, you can also pass a default value as the second parameter to the header method.
 If the corresponding value is not found in the header array, it will return the default value.
 For example: